Satak/company-game/rules/goal.md

 # Goal

-**Company Game** is an epic 2-4 player engine building card game, where the goal is to build a stable and robust society, that can maintain and produce the most influential global and even solar level companies known to our civilization.
+The **Company Game** is an epic 2-4 player engine building card game, where you need to build a stable and solid society, that can sustain and produce the most influential companies in our civilization whose influence even transcends the global frontier.

 Game starts from the first industrial revolution era (steam) where each player has very little or no production or companies.
 Before the start, each player will choose a starting society that each play little differently.
 Player's immediate goal is to establish companies and build the society to support them and expand from the steam era to the next.
 Game continues through the eras from electrical to computer and space era, that even transcends humanity as we know it.

 ## Eras and Rounds